-To look outside the window of a moving train is to see that another stationary train appears to move backwards.
+Looking outside the window of a moving train means seeing that another stationary train appears to be moving backward.
 How does a stationary train appear to move?
-Behind it lies a very crucial concept of relative motion, which will help us explain why objects seem to move differently in different frames.
+Behind it lies a crucial concept of Relative Motion, which will help us explain why objects move differently in different frames.
 Suppose you are driving a car and you overtake the other car from behind.
 What happens is that the driver from the car behind you sees the car coming in the backward direction and eventually goes back.
-But the person standing on the ground doesn’t see it as the car is moving backwards, although the driver behind sees it that way.
+However, the person standing on the ground doesn’t see it as the car moving backward, although the driver behind sees it that way.

 JEE Main 2025: Physics Formula | Study Materials | High Scoring Topics | Preparation Guide